sarckk/sarckk.github.io/content/post/transformers.md

 In the paper, `hidden_dimension` is set to a value of 2048 (embedding dimension is 512 as mentioned earlier).

-To recap: if we have a tensor of shape `(9,512)` at the start of the Encoder, after passing through Multi-Head Attention, we get back an output of the same shape.
+To recap: if we have a tensor of shape `(9,512)` at the start of the encoder, after passing through Multi-Head Attention, we get back an output of the same shape.
 When we pass this through the feed forward net as defined above, we basically pass each of the nine `512`-dimensional vectors through the neural network in parallel and join them together to get back a final output tensor of the same shape `(9,512)`.
 This works because the last dimension of the input tensor (512) is the same as the dimension of the input features of the network.
 Note that again, I excluded the batch dimension (i.e. in a mini-batch, the tensors will be of shape `(B,T,D)` instead of `(T,D)` that I have used in this example) because the same analysis holds even for bigger batch sizes.

----

 ### Encoder: the remaining bits
-Here are the remaining details for the Encoder:
+Here are the remaining details for the encoder:
-- Use of **residual connections** around both the self-attention and feed-forward network sublayers.
-First introduced in 2015 by the famous [ResNet paper](https://arxiv.org/abs/1512.03385), residual connections here basically means instead of the sublayer output being `f(x)`, it is `x + f(x)`, which helps with training by providing a gateway for gradients to pass through more easily during backprop.
 - [Layer normalization](https://arxiv.org/abs/1607.06450) is applied to the output of each sublayer.
 Personally, I was confused by this initially because some illustrations of how layer norm works uses layer norm in the context of Computer Vision and Convolutional Neural Networks, which is slightly different from how it is used in Transformers (be careful, some explanations online confuse between the two as well).
 For this, I've found the following figure from the paper ["Leveraging Batch Normalization for Vision Transformers" (Yao, Zhuliang, et al., 2021)](https://openaccess.thecvf.com/content/ICCV2021W/NeurArch/papers/Yao_Leveraging_Batch_Normalization_for_Vision_Transformers_ICCVW_2021_paper.pdf) to be helpful in visualising the key difference between layer norm in CNN and in transformers:
 <p align="center" width="100%">
 <img src="https://sarckk.github.io/media/layernorm.png"/>
 </p>
+- Use of **residual connections** around both the self-attention and feed-forward network sublayers.
+First introduced in 2015 by the famous [ResNet paper](https://arxiv.org/abs/1512.03385), residual connections here basically means instead of the sublayer output being `f(x)`, it is `x + f(x)`, which helps with training by providing a gateway for gradients to pass through more easily during backprop.

 ---
-Let's end this section by revisiting the Encoder diagram from the paper:
+Let's end this section by revisiting the encoder diagram from the paper:
 <p align="center" width="100%">
 <img src="https://sarckk.github.io/media/encoder_here.png"/>
 </p>